loken/net-extensions/System/README.md

 // moment = new DateTime(1900, 3, 1, 12, 30, 59, DateTimeKind.Utc);
 ```

 This also means that you can extend these methods simply by registering your own `TypeConverter`.
-Our `DelimtedStringTypeConverter` is an example of such an extension which allow you to convert a delimited string into an array of strings.
+Our `DelimitedStringTypeConverter` is an example of such an extension which allow you to convert a delimited string into an array of strings.

 ```csharp
 var attribute = new TypeConverterAttribute(typeof(DelimitedStringTypeConverter));